jeffreychan1/ai-agent/README.md

 # AI Agent

-This project implements an AI agent system with a Streamlit-based web UI, and a FastAPI-powered API.
+This project implements an AI agent system with a Streamlit-based web UI and a FastAPI-powered API.
 It utilizes a SQLite database for data storage and includes scripts for agent logic, web interface, and API endpoints.

 ## Features